mend/renovate-ce-ee/docs/overview.md

 ## Downloading

-The Docker images for Mend Renovate Self-hosted are available via GitHub Container Registry (ghcr.io)
+The Docker images for Mend Renovate Self-hosted App are available via GitHub Container Registry (ghcr.io)

 Use of the images are in accordance with the [Mend Terms of Service](https://www.mend.io/terms-of-service/).